Miami Corporate Compliance Attorneys

 Consumer Finance Compliance – Federal authorities massively regulate consumer financial services like consumer lending and credit reporting.
 The Consumer Finance Protection Board (CFPB) also strictly supervises the operations of companies offering such services.
 Therefore, if your business provides them, we can ensure you comply fully.

 Securities Compliance – This area has compliance responsibilities that both public and private businesses should observe.
-Our lawyer and attorneys represent public companies in all matters concerning the U.S. Securities and Exchange Commission (SEC).
+Our lawyers and attorneys represent public companies in all matters concerning the U.S. Securities and Exchange Commission (SEC).
 We also assist private businesses to create compliance programs designed to help them avoid trouble with the relevant authorities.

 Employment Law Compliance – There are federal laws that regulate discrimination in workplaces.
 Employers in Miami and across the country should abide by them.
 Employment law compliance also has Form I-9 and Immigration and Nationality Act (INA) regulations that employers should comply with to avoid mistakes that may lead to liabilities.